mingchao-zhang/SceneSifter/README.md

     docker exec -it postgres psql -U postgres -c '\i /home/video_listing.sql'
     ```

+### ChatGpt

+For the privacy and safety reason, we didn't put our chatgpt key in the config file.
+To enable the chatgpt service, you need to pop in your own OpenAI key.

+In the SceneSifter/backend/src/application.properties.ini file, set
+    ```
+    CHATGPT_API_KEY = YOUR_OWN_KEY
+    ```

 ### Vosk (STT model)
 Download a model (I tried with `vosk-model-en-us-0.22-lgraph`) from https://alphacephei.com/vosk/models and unpack as `stt_model` in the current folder.